 Although the Mustang gets a reputation for being a bad car to have through the winter, we couldn’t disagree more.
 With a little prep, it can be the most wonderful time of the year—even for Mustang enthusiasts.
 Whether you're storing your Mustang for warmer days or preparing to drive through the thick of it, we've got tips to help you through the cold months ahead.

 Understanding the concept of wheel offset and backspacing can be confusing for someone who may be just starting to look for an aftermarket set of wheels and tires.
 Each Mustang generation has a particular set of offset and backspacing numbers that work best with the fitment around that car’s suspension wheel-well.

 What Mustang owner doesn’t like doing burnouts?
 Exactly, everyone loves burnouts!
-It’s a pastime that dates back to the 60s where the American muscle car first originated.
+It’s a pastime that dates back to the '60s where the American muscle car first originated.
 The ideology behind a burnout hasn’t changed, but the technology has drastically.
-Starting in 2015, the Ford Mustang GT came with factory line lock standard, right from the factory!
+Starting in 2015, the Ford Mustang GT came with line lock standard, right from the factory!
 Being the first production car to include line lock, a lot of people and potential consumers have questions about its proper use, application and how it works exactly.

-The general design cues of the S550 Mustang remain unchanged, but laws and federal restrictions require Ford to meet different standards between the US and other European countries, hence the reasoning for some differences among the two versions of the S550.
+The general design cues of the S550 Mustang remain unchanged, but laws and federal restrictions require Ford to meet different standards between the US and European countries, hence the reasoning for some differences among the two versions of the S550.